PDF to Word

 Key Features

-The resulting Word document contains fully editable text, so you can modify content, change formatting, and add new sections.
+The resulting .docx document contains selectable, editable text so you can modify content, reformat paragraphs, and add or remove sections in Word.

 Layout Preservation

-Files are transmitted via encrypted HTTPS and permanently deleted from the server as soon as the converted document is returned.
+Files are transmitted via encrypted HTTPS and permanently deleted from the server immediately after the converted document is returned to you.

 Frequently Asked Questions